All Episodes

 I mean, let's be real here.

-Everybody wants everything, everything to be filled.
+Everybody wants everything to be filled.

-That means some people don't shut down, and they were able to do it successfully.
+That means some people don't shut down and they were able to do it successfully.

-Couple of hiccups, we made mistakes, we had breakouts at some of the meat packing plants, and now they're making the changes there as well to keep people safe, but also keep the food supply up and open.
+And now they're making the changes there as well to keep people safe, but also keep the food supply up and open.

 I mean, it's unbelievable.

-It's there's there's this resistance to doing anything.
+There's this resistance to doing anything.

 It's like there's nothing Donald Trump or anybody can do that is going to ever satisfy those that want him and the country in the meantime to fail.